Licensing Guides

 How Long Does it Take to Get an HVAC Contractors License in Alabama?

-Alabama HVAC Training programs and schools
+Alabama HVAC Training Programs and Schools

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.

-On-the-Job Experience: While on the job, you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing and working in tight spaces.
+On-the-Job Experience: While on the job you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit, because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

 The #1 newsletter for the trades.

-Alabama HVAC Licensing Exam Details
+Alabama HVAC Mechanical Licensing Exam Details

-• General Knowledge
+• General knowledge

 • Piping

-• Systems & Sizing
+• Systems and sizing

 • Equipment